jdmedeiros/tpotce/preview/README.md

 # Start T-Pot
 1. Change into the **tpotce/preview/** folder: `$ cd tpotce/preview/`
-2. Run: `$ docker compose up` (notice the missing dash, `docker-compose` no longer exists with the latest Docker installation)
+2. Run: `$ docker compose up` (notice the missing dash, `docker compose` no longer exists with the latest Docker installation)
-   * You can also run `$ docker compose -f /<path_to_tpot>/tpotce/preview/docker-compose.yml up` directly if you want to avoid to change into the `preview` folder or add an alias of your choice.
+   * You can also run `$ docker compose -f /<path_to_tpot>/tpotce/preview/docker compose.yml up` directly if you want to avoid to change into the `preview` folder or add an alias of your choice.
 3. `docker compose` will now download all the necessary images to run the T-Pot Docker containers
 4. On the first run T-Pot (`tpotinit`) will initialize and create the `data` folder in the path specified (by default it is located in `tpotce/preview/data/`):
    * It takes about 2-3 minutes to bring all the containers up (should port conflicts arise `docker compose` will simply abort)